webix-hub/gitbook-webix-jet/README.md

 });
 ```

-In this module, we create a new data collection that loads data from the *data.php* file.
-The module returns a helper method that provides access to our DataCollection.
+In this module, there is a new data collection that loads data from the *data.php* file.
+The module returns a helper method that provides access to DataCollection.

 The *views/data* module has the following code: